-- (ii) An employee (including a casual employee) who would normally work on a day on which a public holiday falls and who performs authorised overtime outside the employee's ordinary working hours for that day will be paid for such time at double the overtime rate prescribed in clauses 18.2 or 18.3, as the case may be.
+- (ii) An employee (other than a casual employee) who would normally work on a day on which a public holiday falls and who performs authorised overtime outside the employee's ordinary working hours for that day will be paid for such time at double the overtime rate prescribed in clauses 18.2 or 18.3, as the case may be.
 (QFRS 6.2.3, S4.6.3 & S4.7.1) - (iii) An employee who would not normally be required to work on a public holiday but who is required to work on that day will be paid for such time at double the overtime rate prescribed in clauses 18.2 or 18.3, as the case may be.
-(QFRS 6.2.3) - (iv) The minimum payment provided in clauses 23.1(a) shall not apply where the work performed on the public holiday is immediately preceding or following ordinary hours. - (b) Auxiliary firefighter stream
+(QFRS 6.2.3) - (iv) A casual employee who works on a public holiday will be paid for such time at double the overtime rate calculated on the full-time hourly base rate. - (v) The minimum payment provided in clauses 23.1(a) shall not apply where the work performed on the public holiday is immediately preceding or following ordinary hours.

+(b) Auxiliary firefighter stream

-All work performed by an employee in the auxiliary firefighter stream on a day on which a public holiday falls, shall be paid at the rate of X, with a minimum payment as for 4 hours' work for the day.
+All work performed by an employee in the auxiliary firefighter stream on a day on which a public holiday falls, shall be paid at the rate of \mathbf{X} , with a minimum payment as for 4 hours' work for the day.
 (IA 7.3.1)